gnldyd/CustomImageClassification/README.md

 --epochs 30                 Set how many times the model will be trained.
                             If it is 0, it is tested immediately without training.

---printable True            Print the progress on the screen.
-True is recommended.

 --load_model False          This option is to set whether to use the saved model.